wdweeda/ARIbrain/README.md

 # ARICluster analysis

 Here we show an analysis where clusters are defined by a TDP threshold.
 Using a sufficiently high TDP threshold leads to achieving better spatial localisation.
-In contrast to classical cluster inference by providing a fixed cluster-forming threshold (CFT), `ARICluster` uses flexible CFTs, each defind by the TDP threshold, and ensures all derived clusters obtain the TDP meeting or exceeding the pre-specified TDP threshold.
+In contrast to classical cluster inference by providing a fixed cluster-forming threshold (CFT), `ARICluster` uses flexible CFTs, each defind by the TDP threshold, and ensures all derived clusters are maximal and obtain the TDP meeting or exceeding the pre-specified TDP threshold.

 ## Syntax and parameters
 The syntax of the function includes two steps: